diggerwoo/libocli/README.md

 # Libocli
-Libocli is a Linux C library / framework which is helpful for fast building of Cisco style command line interface.
+Library of Open Command Line Interface - is a Linux C library / framework which is helpful for fast building of Cisco style command line interface.
 A example named "democli" is also incuded to demonstrates the capability of libocli as below.

-Keywords auto completion, "man" to get syntax help:
+Keywords auto completion by TAB, lexical help by '?',  and syntax help by builtin "man" command:
 ![image](https://github.com/diggerwoo/blobs/blob/main/img/democli1.gif)

 Multi-view support, "no" & "show" examples: